Torbidos7/Streamlit/README.md

 # Streamlit

 This Python script is a Streamlit application that uses an external USB camera from your PC and displays it in the app.
-It also provides an option to apply the Canny edge detection algorithm to the video frames.
+It also provides an option to apply various transformations to the video frames.

 ## Table of Contents